dosimont/dosimont.github.io/_posts/2017-03-08-parallelizing-alya-input-reading.markdown

 Using a binary file would be much more compliant with MPI-IO.
 Also, reading a binary file is faster, even in sequential.
 However, the file is not human-readable anymore.
 Other issues may be related to endianness.
 See [here](https://www.sharcnet.ca/help/index.php/Parallel_I/O_introductory_tutorial#Data_Formats) for more info.

 Of course, switching to a binary format with new specifications does not fulfill the constraint **4**.
+However, after a code analysis of Alya, it appears that the parser is able to read a certain binary format.

 Some guidelines that could help to specify this format in order to ensure its compliancy with MPI-IO